 Donkey Beach (Kuna Bay), Kauai

-Donkey Beach is located 7/10 of a mile north of mile marker 11 on Highway 56 on the island of Kauai.
+Donkey Beach, named after the donkeys that used to transport sugar cane, is located 7/10 of a mile north of mile marker 11 on Highway 56 on the island of Kauai.
 It is not visible from the road.

 Access to the beach is via a path through the Kealia Kai housing development.
 Look for the public parking area up a small hill from the roadside.
 (All beaches in Hawaii are public beaches.)